junelva/initializing-june-mdbook/README.md

 Because the commercially-minded creators of the language model I used in these conversations do not support reliable, computer-readable data export (with which I could have composed the whole thing programmatically), the creation of this book took a dedicated amount of hacking and manual editing work.

-For now, it can still be read here.
+It can also be read here without the full functionality of the compiled HTML version.

 * [Introduction](src/introduction.md)
 * [Index of Conversations](src/conversations/README.md)